poirier/cheat/django/compressor.rst

 * Try to get a local filepath from COMPRESS_STORAGE using ``.path()``.
-* If that's not implemented (for example, for remote storages), it tries again using a different code path, though that appears to end up again going to COMPRESS_STORAGE.
+* If that's not implemented (for example, for remote storages), it tries again using ``compressor.storage.CompressorFileStorage`` (regardless of what COMPRESS_STORAGE is set to), so basically it's going to look for it under COMPRESS_ROOT.
 * If it still can't get a local filepath, throws an error:
   "'%s' could not be found in the COMPRESS_ROOT '%s'%s" which is very misleading if you're not using a storage class that looks at COMPRESS_ROOT.